ChommakornS/ITCS461_Virtual_Election_Booth/README.md

 3. After admin activated the voters account, voters can log in to see the candidate and submit their votes.

-This project is modification fron this repository.
+This project is modification from this repository.
 Thanks for `https://github.com/script-0/XVote.git`